What is Biodiversity Net Gain?

 “Biodiversity Net Gain (BNG) is an approach to development and/or land management, that aims to leave nature in a better state than it was beforehand”

-Since April 2024 BNG has been mandatory, by law, on all planning applications in England above householder.
+Since April 2024 Biodiversity Net Gain has been mandatory, by law, on all planning applications in England above householder.
 BNG means that a development has to provide a 10% net gain in biodiversity from the original baseline of the development site.
 For example, if the development site had a baseline of 10 BNG units the site would have to create 11 BNG units post-development.

 As set out in the Environment Act 2021, BNG habitats have to be in place for 30 years and aim to replace habitats like for like or better.
 All planning applications are subject to this legislation accept for those exempt which include: